RMITLibrary/easy_cite/markdown/ieee.md

 ###### start-subtype-content

 If citing the same reference within the body of the text, then use the same citation number throughout the text.
-IEEE does NOT allow for the use of terms such as “ibid.” or “op. cit.” when citing the same reference multiple times.
+IEEE does **not** allow for the use of terms such as “ibid.” or “op. cit.” when citing the same reference multiple times.
 Instead, if the same source is cited multiple times, then it is preferable to distinguish between these with reference to the appropriate section, for example:

 - [1, p.
 15] when directly quoting a single page